- Consider an NPN transistor as shown in Figure. Z is the load in the collector circuit and the controlling switch S is in the base circuit.

 While controlling an inductive load by a transistor, a free wheeling diode is connected across load to protect the transistor.
 I have dicussed the working of the free wheeling diode earlier.

-Advantages of Using a Transistor as a Switch
+Advantages of Transistor as a Switch

 - No moving parts, hence little wear and tear.